ErpNetDocs/tech/advanced/document-amounts/usage.md

 Some additional amounts serve to calculate the amount to pay for the document.
 This is marked in the additional amount definition by adding a check to the *Add To Customer* field.
 Usually, these are amounts like VAT, VAT deviation, discounts, increases, decreases.

-For more information, see [Amount Тo Пay](https://docs.erp.net/tech/modules/crm/sales/sales-concepts/amount-to-pay.html).
+For more information, see [Amount To Pay](https://docs.erp.net/tech/modules/crm/sales/sales-concepts/amount-to-pay.html).

 ## Calculating goods cost